 Apply dolomite during the following times for the greatest efficiency:

-You can add dolomite to your yard, flower beds and vegetable gardens any time there's no frost or freezing temperatures, but it's best to add it in spring or fall.
-Pick a day when no rain is predicted so it won't wash off the soil before being absorbed.
-With vegetables, adding the dolomite before you plant gives the seeds an extra boost, then you can add more as necessary while the plants are growing.
+You can add dolomite to your yard, flower beds and vegetable gardens any time there's no frost or freezing temperatures - Spring or Fall are perfect times for this!
+Pick a non-rainy day to apply dolomite so the dolomite won't wash off the soil before it's absorbed.

 How to Apply Dolomite

 If you have an empty garden where you plan to plant flowers or vegetables: